AleX77NP/Pulumi-Kinesis/README.md

 Folders and files:
 ===========================
-- index.ts is the entry for Pulumi program
+- `index.ts` is the entry for Pulumi program
-- resources/ is where our Kinesis services are defined
+- `resources/` is where our Kinesis services are defined
-- go-producer is our Producer that puts data into the stream
+- `go-producer/` is our Producer that puts data into the stream
-- real-time-query.txt is a text file with SQL query example
+- `real-time-query.txt` is a text file with SQL query example